 These are summarized in my cheat sheet below.

 (There’s also a PDF of the cheat sheet).

 There’s considerable consensus about what counts as “strong evidence” (But this is not necessarily “independent replication” – maybe they just copied each other).

 But there’s also the position that we do not need labels at all – the numbers simply speak for themselves!
 For an elaboration of that position, see Richard Morey’s blog post.
-Note that Kass & Raftery (1995) are often cited for their grades in the cheat sheet, but actually rather belong to the “need no labels” camp (see here and here).
+Note that Kass & Raftery (1995) are often cited for their grades in the cheat sheet, but according to Richard Morey rather belong to the “need no labels” camp (see here and here).
 On the other hand, EJ Wagenmakers mentions that they use their guidelines themselves for interpretation and asks “when you propose labels and use them, how are you in the no-labels camp?”.
 Well, decide yourself (or ask Kass and Raftery personally), whether they belong into the “labels” or “no-labels” camp.

 Now that I have some experience with LRs, I am inclined to follow the “no labels needed” position.
 But whenever I explain Bayes factors to people who are unacquainted with them, I really long for a descriptive label.
 I think the labels are short-cuts, which relieve you from the burden to explain how to interpret and judge an LR (You can decide yourself whether that is a good or a bad property of the labels).